John0Isaac/Mini-Hackathon-Guide/README.md

 # Portfolio : Personal Website

-This project is a part of the 2021 DevFest. it's is a simple portoflio that hosts.
+This project is a part of the GDG New Cairo 2021 DevFest. it's is a simple project that includes participants information and previous projects.

 ## Prerequisites